dx-games-1339/dx-games-1339.github.io/ironbound/ironbound_implementation_plan.md

 - Daily schedule: 6-turn pattern, default turn 6 as rest turn, configurable per group
 - Groups can be split or merged at HQ or in the same POI zone

+- **POI popup stale data fix** — when a POI popup is open and the player clicks End Turn, the popup displays the despawn timer value from before the turn advanced, making it immediately incorrect. `advanceTurn` is updated to close any open map popup before processing the turn, so the player always reopens the popup to see fresh data rather than reading a stale value.

 **Depends on:** Steps 1–4

 ---